DakotahKurtz/two-shell/README.md

+tldr: run batch file to link and generate binaries, run with ./twoShell

 twoShell is a mostly simple Bash-style shell.
 A 'zsh-lite' of sorts.
 Almost all commands are outsourced by executing other programs in new processes.